smknstd/modern-php-cheatsheet/README.md

 $array = ['foo', 'bar'];
 $r = add(1, ...$array); // TypeError: add(): Argument #2 ($b) must be of type int, string given
 ```

+It is possible to use an associative array, but keys should match arguments names

 ```php
 function add(int $a, int $b, int $c) : int {